-Desert Sage Resource Center Internship Program seeks to prepare Interns in the theories and concepts of cultural and individual diversity and the sensitive application to the practice of professional psychology.
-The mental health services provided by DSRC primarily targets the rural and underserved areas of Northern Nevada.
+Desert Sage Resource Center Health Service Psychology Internship Program seeks to prepare Interns in the theories and concepts of cultural and individual diversity and the sensitive application to the practice of professional psychology.
+The mental health services provided by DSRC primarily target the rural and underserved areas of Northern Nevada.
 Many of our rural communities have few to no mental health services available forcing many in the community to travel long distances to access care.
 Unfortunately, poverty, lack of transportation and a lack of other resources often make this option another life stressor at best and impossible at worst.
-Many in these close-knit communities have never been able to access services until DSRC and Sapience Practice partnered with Family Support Center and Juvenile Justice in Winnemucca starting in 2021.
+Many in these small, close-knit communities have never been able to access services until DSRC and Sapience Practice partnered with various community agencies and the Family Court and Juvenile Justice systems in the rural counties starting in 2021.

-Most of the individuals seeking behavioral health services are insured by Medicare and Medicaid; however, there is a group with commercial insurance who work in the mines, the casino hospitality industry, or the hospital itself.
-The mining industry is probably the largest employer in the Winnemucca, Lovelock, Elko, and Battle Mountain towns.
+Most of the individuals seeking behavioral health services are insured by Medicare and Medicaid; however, there is a group with commercial insurance who work in the rural mining and the casino hospitality industries.
+The mining industry is probably the largest employer in the Northern, Central and Eastern rural Nevada.
 The mines hire both highly skilled and trained professionals like engineers as well as unskilled workers.
-Many people in these rural communities often go work in the mines right after high school as this is the highest paying work available.
+Many people in these rural communities often go to work in the mines right after high school as this is the highest paying work available.
 The mining community is like a family, not unlike the military, they work in close groups and depend on each other for their own safety.
-When there is a serious mining accident, especially when people have been hurt or killed, the mines are in need of critical incident counseling.
+When there is a serious mining accident, especially when people have been hurt or killed, the mines need critical incident counseling.

-Another group of people that make up a unique cultural segment of the population are the members of the Church of Jesus Christ of Latter-Day Saints.
+Another group of people that make up a unique cultural segment of the rural population are the members of the Church of Jesus Christ of Latter-Day Saints.
 This is a very close-knit population that performs their own kind of social services of giving for the community.
 Their values, beliefs about gender roles, and religious beliefs will sometimes interact with how a therapist proceeds with a case.
-At times, teens coming into therapy with LGBTQ related issues find themselves at odds with their family and community's religious and conservative beliefs and this can be a delicate issue to navigate for a therapist.
+At times, teens coming into therapy with LGBTQ+ related issues find themselves at odds with their family and community's religious and conservative beliefs and this can be a delicate issue to navigate for a therapist.
+DSRC is committed to serving all people, from all diverse groups with sensitivity, respect, and a dedication to protect everyone's right to self-determination.

-While Winnemucca and surrounding rural towns are represented by all racial and ethnic categories of people, it is predominately white/Caucasian, Hispanic/Mexican American, and to a lesser degree, Native/Indigenous American individuals who come through the clinic doors.
+While the rural towns are represented by all racial and ethnic categories of people, it is predominately White/Caucasian, Hispanic/Mexican American, and to a lesser degree, American Indian/Indigenous American individuals who come through the clinic doors.
 There is also a large Basque community who have held on to their cultural identity through traditional practices, language, and food and dance traditions.
-Other unique groups served are adolescents from Juvenile Justice and the Family Court Clinic requests for services related to psychological testing evaluations.
+Other unique groups served are adolescents from Juvenile Justice and the Family Court Systems' referrals for services related to psychological testing evaluations.
+Interns will also have a unique opportunity to provide in-school therapy, testing, and teacher consultation in one of Reno's elementary schools serving a population that is 60% Medicaid and children of color with families struggling with limited resources.